imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

 You are now offered to choose a detection algorithm ("detector") amongst the currently implemented ones.

 The choice is actually quite limited.
-Apart from the **Manual annotation**, you will find 3 detectors, but they are all based on [LoG (Laplacian of Gaussian) segmentation](wikipedia_Blob_detection#The_Laplacian_of_Gaussian "wikilink").
+Apart from the **Manual annotation**, you will find 3 detectors, but they are all based on {% include wikipedia title='Blob detection\#The\_Laplacian\_of\_Gaussian' text='LoG (Laplacian of Gaussian) segmentation'%}.
 They are described in detail elsewhere, but here is what you need to know.

   - The **LoG detector** applies a plain LoG segmentation on the image.
 All calculations are made in the Fourier space, which makes it optimal for intermediate spot sizes, between ≈5 and ≈20 pixels in diameter.
-  - The **DoG detector** uses the [difference of Gaussians](wikipedia_Blob_detection#The_difference_of_Gaussians_approach "wikilink") approach to approximate a LoG filter by the difference of 2 Gaussians.
+  - The **DoG detector** uses the {% include wikipedia title='Blob detection\#The\_difference\_of\_Gaussians\_approach' text='difference of Gaussians'%} approach to approximate a LoG filter by the difference of 2 Gaussians.
 Calculations are made in the direct space, and it is optimal for small spot sizes, below ≈5 pixels.
   - The **Downsample LoG detector** uses the LoG detector, but downsizes the image by an integer factor before filtering.
 This makes it optimal for large spot sizes, above ≈20 pixels in diameter, at the cost of localization precision.

 In our case, let us just use the **Dog detector**.